webdev-828/frontend/README.md

 I hope you will check my proposal carefully.

-My name is Jiro and I am from Japan, but I live in California.
+My name is Jiro and I am from Japan.
 I am a senior full stack web developer with 10+ years of experience.

 https://www.linkedin.com/in/jiro-kei-924b84226/